patriciatran/LakeTanganyika/README.md

 Thank you for citing our pre-print:

-Patricia Q Tran, Peter B McIntyre, Benjamin M Kraemer, Yvonne Vadeboncoeur, Ismael A Kimirei, Rashid Tamatamah, Katherine D McMahon, Karthik Anantharaman.
-"Depth-discrete eco-genomics of Lake Tanganyika reveals roles of diverse microbes, including candidate phyla, in tropical freshwater nutrient cycling" bioRxiv 834861; doi: https://doi.org/10.1101/834861
+Patricia Q Tran, Samantha C. Bachand, Peter B McIntyre, Benjamin M Kraemer, Yvonne Vadeboncoeur, Ismael A Kimirei, Rashid Tamatamah, Katherine D McMahon, Karthik Anantharaman.
+"Depth-discrete metagenomics reveals the roles of microbes in biogeochemical cycling in the tropical freshwater Lake Tanganyika" bioRxiv 834861; doi: https://doi.org/10.1101/834861

 # Genomes
 I've uploaded the metagenome-assembled-genomes (MAGs) on the Open Science Framework for viewing and downloading while the preprint is up, and during the peer-review process.